 Genius Group Launches Legal Action Against Illegal Trading Activities in Company Shares

-SINGAPORE, Feb.
-22, 2023 (GLOBE NEWSWIRE) -- Genius Group Limited GNS ("Genius Group" or the "Company"), a leading entrepreneur edtech and education group announces the launch of legal action against illegal trading activities in the company's shares.
+/EIN News/ -- SINGAPORE, Feb.
+22, 2023 (GLOBE NEWSWIRE) -- Genius Group Limited (NYSE American: GNS) (“Genius Group” or the “Company”), a leading entrepreneur edtech and education group announces the launch of legal action against illegal trading activities in the company’s shares.

 The Company has previously disclosed that it has retained the legal teams of Christian Levine Law Group, LLC, (“Christian”) and Warshaw Burstein, LLP, (“Warshaw”), both of whom have specific expertise in stock fraud and illegal trading litigation, to investigate possible illegal market manipulation of the company’s shares.